-- Algorithm based solely on repeated use of Lanczos at each level (for building limited-memory approximations). - Tricky to identify the optimal number of eigenvalues to use at each level: good rule of thumb available but analysis would be better! - Full algorithm may not always be practical, but we have developed practical implementations based on Hessian decompositions. - Also works well for other configurations (e.g. moving sensors, different initial conditions). - Potential for extension to higher dimensions and other applications.
+- Algorithm for building limited-memory approximations to the inverse Hessian seems promising. - Difficult to identify the correct number of eigenvalues to use at each level: good rule of thumb available but analysis would be better! - Full algorithm may not always be practical, but we have developed practical implementations based on Hessian decompositions. - Currently investigating the use of faster eigenvalue techniques. - Also works well for other configurations (e.g. moving sensors, different initial conditions). - Potential for extension to higher dimensions and other applications.